sailbot-vt/OLD-sailbot-21/README.md

 ### Deployment Instructions

 There are two options to deploy to the Beaglebone Black.
-For both ensure that the beaglebone is connected and run `make beag_init`, then `ssh debian@beaglebone.local`, and run `make init` to setup the Beaglebone.
+For both ensure that the beaglebone is connected and run `make beag_init`, then `ssh debian@beaglebone.local`, and run `sudo make init` to setup the Beaglebone.
 If on Windows, inspect the `beag_init` commands to transfer the appropriate files to the Beaglebone, and use an ssh client to connect.

 #### Automated Deployment